 Classifiers, as one part of the group personal data is collected for, are in charge to perform this assessment.
 In order to ensure that the classifiers have the required level of education and background, their information is stored.
 Classifiers and all other types of Para sport officials sign an Engagement Agreement giving their consent to provide their personal data for the purpose of fulfilling their obligation in the respective role.

 The personal information of athletes and competition partners is required to prepare Para sport event like Para sport World Championships or even the Paralympic Games.
 That includes the identification of the athlete and the outcome of the classification to prepare the competition schedules and start lists, and finally run the competitions for the benefit of the athletes.

 Technical officials are requested to provide feedback on their attendance at the IPC sanctioned events to run the competition.
 In order to ensure that these officials have the required level of education and background, their information is stored.
 Technical officials sign an Engagement Agreement.
-For the purpose of fulfilling their obligation in the respective role following this agreement, technical officials need to provide personal data.
+For the purpose of fulfilling the obligations in the respective role following this agreement, technical officials need to provide personal data.

 Nationality information (nationality and passport data) are collected to prove the nationality of an athlete in order to fulfil the IPC Athlete Nationality Policy (see §3.1 of the IPC Handbook).

 SDMS generates invoices for IPC licences, competition approvals, and participation entry fees to fulfil the contract with our customers.
 In order to generate these invoices, SDMS users (NPCs and/or national sport federations) are requested to provide an invoice recipient (postal address) and, if the country is member of the European Union (EU), the VAT if existent required from tax legislation.